Fbn-lab/new_prusa_mmu_control_board/README_EN.md

-Make sure your 3d printer motherboard has a idle Serial port ,two gpio and use marlin firmware
+Make sure your 3d printer motherboard has a idle Serial port ,two gpio and use marlin firmware\
+pin to pin mks board(use Serial screen port)\
 Replace original MMU2 motherboard, new_board only needs to offer 100(CNY) PCB_V4.1|Specification|IC
   --------|---|-------